trezor/trezor-firmware/docs/legacy/index.md

 **WARNING: This will erase the recovery seed stored on the device!
 You should never do this on Trezor that contains coins!**

+Build with `MEMORY_PROTECT=0` or you will get a hard fault on your device.

 Switch your device to bootloader mode, then execute:
 ```sh
 trezorctl firmware-update -f build/legacy/firmware/trezor.bin